 Dr. James is a core faculty member in the Sleep and Performance Research Center (SPRC), where she focuses on the relationship between sleep, health, and performance in elite populations such as nurses, combat medics, military personnel, police officers, and top tier athletes.
 She is particularly interested in how sleep disruption due to shift work, and disruption of the circadian clock due to jet lag, lead to negative health outcomes and performance deficits.
 Through understanding the prevalence and impact of sleep deprivation and circadian disruption within these populations Dr. James creates fatigue management strategies to help build resilience and reduce the risk of performance deficits and chronic health issues.
 Examples of these strategies are shift-work related fatigue management plans for police officers and nurses, and jet lag management plans for athletes competing overseas.

-Dr. James also conducts simulated research on the impact of suspect race on decisions to shoot.
-The results of this research have significantly advanced what is known about how suspect race influences police officers during deadly encounters, and have been heavily featured in the mainstream media.
-She is the founding director of Counter Bias Training SimulationTM (CBTsim), scenario-based training intended to reveal and overcome biases in law enforcement shooting decisions.
+Dr. James also conducts simulated research on the impact of bias on critical decision making.
+Her research on the impact of bias on police use of force has significantly advanced the field, in particular what is known about how suspect race influences police officers during deadly encounters.
+These findings have been extensively covered in the mainstream media, including in National Geographic, the New York Times, and the Washington Post.
+She is the founding director of Counter Bias Training Simulation™ (CBTsim), scenario-based training intended to reveal and overcome biases in critical decision making.

 - PhD in Criminal Justice, 2011, Department of Criminal Justice and Criminology, Washington State University

 - MA in Criminal Justice, 2009, Department of Criminal Justice, Washington Sate University

 - BA in Psychology, 2007, Department of Criminal Psychology, Trinity College, Dublin University, Ireland

 Sleep deprivation, circadian rhythms, implicit bias, health and wellness, human performance, critical decision making